maxloosmu/gsheet/UserGuide.md

 ### Keyword Cell Sequences<a name="keyword-cell-sequences" />

-These are the ways the keyword sequences that can be typed out.
+These are the ways the keyword sequences can be typed out.
 The output layouts are shown below.

 | **Type these keywords** | **Possible layouts of these keywords** |
 | --- | --- |